 Monitor statusStaff checks portals manuallyAgent watches status and routes only changed or denied casesSpecialist handles denial or appeal path

 What changes in practice: the staff role shifts from repetitive packet assembly to exception handling and approval.
-That is exactly the kind of before/after shift the healthcare social evidence keeps pointing toward.
+That is the before-and-after pattern healthcare operators keep asking for.

 What does not change: a human still owns submission, denial handling, and any case where the record is incomplete or the payer path is unusual.